dortania/OpenCore-Install-Guide/troubleshooting/extended/kernel-issues.md

   * **UPDATE YOUR BIOS**, make sure it's on the latest.
 Most OEMs have very broken PCI allocation on older firmwares, especially AMD
   * Make sure either Above4G is enabled in the BIOS, if no option available then add `npci=0x2000` or `npci=0x3000` (try both one at a time) to boot args.
     * Some X99 and X299 boards(ie. GA-X299-UD4) may require both npci boot-arg and Above4G enabled
-    * AMD CPU Note: **Do not have both the Above4G setting enabled and npci in boot args, they will conflict**
+    * **Do not have both the Above4G setting enabled and npci in boot args, they will conflict**
     * 2020+ BIOS Notes: When enabling Above4G, Resizable BAR Support may become an available.
 Please ensure that Booter -> Quirks -> ResizeAppleGpuBars is set to `0` if this is enabled.
   * Other BIOS settings that are important: CSM disabled, Windows 8.1/10 UEFI Mode enabled
 * **NVMe or SATA issue**: